-Here are 12 tips to get you started.
+Here are 12 tips to get corporate sponsors.

 - Got value?
 Your corporate sponsorship program may be a source of revenue for your organization.
 For a corporation, it’s a marketing vehicle.
 The corporation pays a cash or inkind fee in exchange for your value.
 So, first, be sure you have something valuable to offer.

 - Sponsorship strategy.
 To develop value, define your strategy.
 What events, programs, initiatives, services, campaigns, meetings, conferences, and activities—called properties—in your organization represent opportunities for significant value to a corporate partner.
 And why?
 Define the value and the strategy behind it before you talk to any sponsors.